 Yes, using version 2 of the FXpansion VST to RTAS adapter.
 UA's free UAD version will ship in Q3.

 How does the UAD-1 actually integrate into ProTools?

-The UAD-1 plugs use a software "wrapper" or adapter to convert them from Steinberg's open VST format to Digidesign's proprietary RTAS format.
+The UAD-1 plugs use a to convert them from Steinberg's open VST format to Digidesign's proprietary RTAS format.
 As far as ProTools is concerned, these plugs behave exactly like any other RTAS plug-in except that the resources are being run on the UAD DSP card.

 Do ProTools HD and LE have automatic delay compensation (ADC)?

 The ADC feature is provided by the host DAW application, not the DSP card.
 Only ProTools HD provides full automatic delay compensation, and in ProTools HD, delay compensation uses some of the HD DSP.
 The UAD-1 plugs can be fully delay compensated in ProTools HD.
 However, there is a trade-off between VST-RTAS adapter buffer size and DSP used for compensation.